-Canon M50 is a popular choice for beginners.
-But if you move on with your photography as a hobby or career you will need some extra accessories for your Canon EOS M50.
+The Canon M50 is a popular choice for beginners.
+However, as you advance in your photography hobby or career, you’ll require additional accessories for your camera.

-When choosing a tripod from online then measure the height from toes to eyes and also look for the weight and compactness.
-I recommend using the lightweight and budget friendly Velbon EX-430.
+If purchasing a tripod online, measure the distance from your toes to your eyes to determine the ideal height.
+Also, consider the tripod’s weight and compactness.
+I recommend the lightweight and budget-friendly Velbon EX-430.

 2. Additional lenses

-If you want to take photography more seriously, then acquiring new Canon M50 lenses is something inevitable.
-Luckily there are many varieties of lenses you can choose from, depending on which type of photography (or videography) you are more interested in.
+If you want to take photography more seriously, investing in new lenses for the Canon M50 is inevitable.
+Fortunately, there’s a wide variety of lenses to choose from, tailored to the specific type of photography or videography you’re interested in.

 4. Camera bag